DARIAEngineering/dcaf_case_management/README.md

 [Join via the Code for DC website](http://codefordc.org/joinslack).

 ## Project description
 This project is a case management system for the [DC Abortion Fund](http://dcabortionfund.org/), an all-volunteer, 501(c)(3) non-profit organization that gives grants to people in DC, Maryland, and Virginia who cannot afford the full cost of abortion care.
 Before this app, a team of 75 case managers were inputting around 3,500 calls a year into shared Excel sheets.
 This app replaced that with a nice, clean, useable and shareable rails system that ditches spreadsheets forever!
 This will let DCAF continue to operate at a fast pace, and prevent volunteers from getting frustrated with shared Excel sheets.
+In addition, other abortion funds doing similar work in other places are in the process of adopting this system for their use.

-Get started with the how-and-why of the project by [checking out DCAF](http://dcabortionfund.org), checking out [DCAF Case Manager Lisa's explanation of DCAF's business logic](docs/DCAF-101.md), looking at the design team's [InVision prototype](https://projects.invisionapp.com/share/6757W6WFJ), and reading the `#dcaf_case_management` [channel on Slack](https://codefordc.slack.com/messages/dcaf_case_management/files/).
-You can also check out a [blog post about how we're using agile-ish](http://codefordc.org/blog/2016/09/12/code-for-dcaf.html).
+Get started with the how-and-why of the project by [checking out DCAF](http://dcabortionfund.org), checking out [DCAF Case Manager Lisa's explanation of DCAF's business logic](docs/DCAF-101.md), reading the [Code of Conduct](CODE_OF_CONDUCT.md), and reading the `#dcaf_case_management` [channel on Slack](https://codefordc.slack.com/messages/dcaf_case_management/files).
+You can also check out a [blog post about how we're using agile-ish](http://codefordc.org/blog/2016/09/12/code-for-dcaf.html) and see [some of the other buzz](docs/PRESS.md).

-The three co-leads on this project are @colinxfleming (rails and technical lead), @mebates (design and UI lead), and @adinneen (project manager and UX lead).
-We also have a large presence from DCAF actively consulting on this project, led by @lwaldsc and @nerdygirl537.
+The active co-leads on this project are @colinxfleming (rails and technical lead), and @mebates (design and UI lead).
+We also have a presence from DCAF actively consulting on this project, led by @lwaldsc and @nerdygirl537.
 Feel free to hit any of us up with questions about the project, we're nice!

 ## Contributing to this Project